Protect Your Business from Premium-Rate Phone Hacking Scams

 Security best practices for VoIP include turning off unused protocols, separating VoIP networks from other infrastructure, authenticating remote terminals with unique usernames, passwords, and/or two-factor authentication, and monitoring communication ports.

-CORE Business Services can help empower your IT team with the tools and knowledge to keep your VoIP system safe—or we can even help monitor it for you.
+Kelley Connect can help empower your IT team with the tools and knowledge to keep your VoIP system safe—or we can even help monitor it for you.